cuulee/contextablejs/README.md

   tags: ['admin']
 });

-let error = null;
-let data = null;
 try {
-  await user.approve(); // throw an error when fields are invalid data = await user.save(); // save to database
-} catch(e) {
+  await user.validate(); // throws an error when fields are invalid return await user.insert(); // saves input data to a database } catch(e) {
-  error = await user.handle(e); // wrap known validation errors into await ctx.parseError(error);
+  return await user.handle(e); // handle field-related errors }
-}
 ```

-That's it.

 ## API

-*Contextable.js* is built on top of [objectschema.js](https://github.com/xpepermint/objectschemajs) package which uses [typeable.js](https://github.com/xpepermint/typeablejs) for type casting and [validatable.js](https://github.com/xpepermint/validatablejs) for fields validation.
+*Contextable.js* is built on top of [objectschema.js](https://github.com/xpepermint/objectschemajs) package which uses [typeable.js](https://github.com/xpepermint/typeablejs) for type casting, [validatable.js](https://github.com/xpepermint/validatablejs) for fields validation and [handleable.js](https://github.com/xpepermint/handleablejs) for handling field-related errors.

 It provides two core classes.
 The `Schema` class represents a configuration object for defining context-aware models and the `Context` represents an unopinionated ORM framework.

 ### Schema

-Schema represents a configuration object from which a Model class is created.
-It holds information about fields, type casting, how fields are validated, what the default values are.
-It also holds class methods, instance methods, class virtual fields and instance virtual fields.
+Schema represents a configuration object from which a Model class can be created.
+It holds information about fields, type casting, how fields are validated, how errors are handled and what the default values are.
+It also holds model's class methods, instance methods, class virtual fields and instance virtual fields.

 A Schema can also be used as a custom type object.
-This means that you can create a nested data structure by setting a schema instance for a field type.
+This way you can create a nested data structure by setting a schema instance for a field `type`.
+When a model is created, each schema in a tree of fields will become an instance of a Model - a tree of models.

 **new Schema({fields, mode, validatorOptions, typeOptions, handlerOptions, classMethods, classVirtuals, instanceMethods, instanceVirtuals)**